zsk612/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)

 #### 4.2.2.
-Viewing Profile
+Viewing a Profile
-The feature allows the user to view added profile with calculated BMI based on height and weight.
+This feature allows user to view added profile with calculated BMI based on height and weight.
+The failure to do so will trigger an exception where the user will be notified of the reason, e.g. redundant parameters.
+The action will be aborted, and the program will advise the user to type "help" for command syntax reference.

+If the data loading is successful, a message on the added profile will be displayed to the user.

 ##### Implementation
-When the user attempts to add a new profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed.
+When the user attempts to view an added profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed.
 The following sequence of steps will then occur:

 1. User executes `view`
     1. `ProfileSession` calls `Ui.getUserCommand()` to receive user input.
     1. ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
-1. Creating ProfileView object.
+1. Creating `ProfileView` object.
     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileView`.
 1. Executing command
     1. `ProfileSession` calls `ProfileView.execute()` with the rest of parsed input.
     1. `ProfileView` calls `ProfileStorage.loadData()` to load existing profile in the system.
-If there is no existing profile, `ProfileAdd` returns a failure result to `ProfileSession`.
+If there is no existing profile, `ProfileView` returns a failure result to `ProfileSession`.
 Otherwise, the process continues with step `iii`.
     1. `ProfileView` calls `Profile.toString()` to get string representation of `Profile`.
     1. `ProfileView` returns a result to `ProfileSession`.
 1. Prompting result to user.
     1. `ProfileSession` calls `CommandResult.getCommandResult()` to get the `CommandResult` object.
     1. `ProfileSession` calls `Ui.showToUser()` to show result to the user.

-All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
+All descriptions, warnings and responses will be handled by `Ui` to ensure consistence across the app.

 The sequence diagram below summarizes how viewing an added profile works: